An In-Depth Analysis of Visual Tracking with Siamese Neural Networks: Acknowledgments

-I thank all reviewers for reading the article and for their valuable comments which improved substantially the work.
-This research has received funding from the EU ARTEMIS Joint Undertaking under grant agreements no. 621429 (EM²) and from the FFG (Austrian Research Promotion Agency) on behalf of BMVIT, The Federal Ministry of Transport, Innovation and Technology.
-This work was supported by the AIT strategic research programme 2017 {\it Visual Surveillance and Insight}.
+I thank my wife and my daughter for the hours writing this manuscript and Andreas Kriechbaum-Zambini for his patience.
+I thank my colleagues Axel Wei{\ss}enfeld and Gustavo Fern\'andez for their valuable comments.
+This research has received funding from the EU ARTEMIS Joint Undertaking under grant agreements no. 621429 (EMC{$^2$}) and from the FFG (Austrian Research Promotion Agency) on behalf of BMVIT, The Federal Ministry of Transport, Innovation and Technology.
+This work was supported by the AIT strategic research programme Intelligent Cameras and Video Analytics 2017-18. \ifCLASSOPTIONcaptionsoff